 In November 2021 the University of Liverpool awarded David the degree of Doctor of Letters (LittD).

-The degree of Doctor of Letters (Litterarum doctor) is a higher doctorate.
-It can be awarded on either an earned or honorary (honoris causa) basis.
-In David's case it was an earned doctorate in the area of accounting and finance from the University's Management School in the Faculty of Humanities and Social Science.
-The title of David's thesis was "Aspects of corporate governance: The conceptual basis of internal auditing and ethical evaluations of bribery."
+The degree of Doctor of Letters (Litterarum Doctor) is a higher doctorate.
+In the United Kingdom higher doctorates are awarded as either earned or honorary (honoris causa) degrees.
+In David's case it was an earned doctorate in accounting and finance from the University's Faculty of Humanities and Social Science.
+The thesis title was "Aspects of corporate governance: The conceptual basis of internal auditing and ethical evaluations of bribery".
+The thesis was submitted with a portfolio of peer-refereed publications David had undertaken over a number of years,

 The University of Liverpool's Ordinance 62 (paragraph 2) states the following: